rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 Hence, the proposal is that RFCs defining YANG modules would contain:

-* An overview of the technology that the YANG module(s) cover.
+* An overview of the technology that the YANG module(s) cover,
-* High-level descriptions of key parts (e.g., containers and lists) of the YANG module(s)
+* High-level descriptions of key parts (e.g., containers and lists) of the YANG module(s),
-* Snippets of tree output that describe the structure
+* Snippets of tree output that describe the structure,
-* A reference to latest version of the YANG module associated with the RFC (held in IANA)
+* A reference to latest version of the YANG module associated with the RFC (held in IANA),
-* A reference to the tree output (automatically generated) associated with the latest version of hte YANG module.
+* A reference to the tree output (automatically generated) associated with the latest version of hte YANG module,
-* Security considerations relevant to the use of the YANG module.
+* Security considerations relevant to the use of the YANG module,
 * Examples for using the YANG module.

 One additional minor benefit of taking the YANG module out of the RFC could be to increase the column length limit for IETF YANG modules (perhaps to 80 or 120 characters), which may faciliate a minor improvement to YANG module readability.